horsto/OCTRON-docs/docs/installation.md

 # Installation

-!!! note "Important Update Information"
+!!! info "Important Update Information"
     Just a heads up that there will be changes accumulating in the repo over these days.
     So the first thing that you should do before playing with OCTRON (after you installed it successfully once, see below), should be: